dustinpfister/blog_posts/_posts/js-function-declaration.md

 layout: post
 categories: js
 id: 414
-updated: 2019-04-11 19:54:50
+updated: 2020-06-18 15:39:05
-version: 1.8
+version: 1.9
 ---

-In javaScript there is more than one way to define a function, depending on the nature of the function all the different ways of defining a function will work okay, or not.
-So it is important to understand the differences between them so you know which to use in a given situation.
-In this post I will be writing about [function declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function), but for comparison I will also be touching base on function expressions and arrow functions as well.
+In javaScript there is more than one way to [define a function](/2019/12/26/js-function/), depending on the nature of the function all the different ways of defining a function will work okay, or not, depending on the situation in which they are used.
+For example arrow functions will work okay in most cases, however because of how the this keyword is treated with arrow functions it is nit a good choice when writing a constructor function.

+So it is important to understand the differences between the different ways of how to go about writing functions in javaScript so you know which to use in a given situation.
+In this post I will be writing about [function declarations](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function), but for comparison I will also be touching base on [function expressions](/2019/01/27/js-function-expression/) and [arrow functions](/2019/02/17/js-arrow-functions/) as well so you have something to compare to here without having to read up on them more elsewhere.

 <!-- more -->